aldorona/contur/sivells/readme.txt

 initiated.
 It is recommended to keep the Mach number at this point equal to 80% of the design Mach number (CMC parameter).

-The author, Luiza Florentina Zavalan, under the guide of project supervisor Aldo Rona, typeset Appendix D from the freely available source code listing at https://apps.dtic.mil/dtic/tr/fulltext/u2/a062944.pdf
+The author, Florentina-Luiza Zavalan, under the guide of project supervisor Aldo Rona, typeset Appendix D from the freely available source code listing at https://apps.dtic.mil/dtic/tr/fulltext/u2/a062944.pdf